szandany/githubActions-liquibase/README.md

 3. Liquibase Gradle commands

 # Usage
-1. Fork this repository so you can have your own copy. https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/fork-a-repo
+1. Fork this repository so you can have your own copy. https://guides.github.com/activities/forking/
-2. Under the "workflow" section, go to the "Actions" tab and pick the any workflow mentioned above.
+2. From the browser go to your github "githubActions-liquibase" repository, under the "workflow" section, go to the "Actions" tab and pick any workflow mentioned above.
 3. Click "run workflow".

 # Notes
 All workflows are set to be running on a Ubuntu-latest VM Github hosted runner.

 # Adjustments
-You can adjust your workflow by going to the workflow script in githubActions-liquibase/.github/workflows/&lt;workflow name&gt;.yaml
+1. You can adjust your workflow by going to the workflow script in githubActions-liquibase/.github/workflows/&lt;workflow name&gt;.yaml
+2. You can add more commands and flags to the workflow script
+3. For each of the projects, you will find its corresponding files in this repository.
+For example:
+For Liquibase software - liquibase folder containing the liquibase software files.
+For Liquibase CLI commands - H2_project folder containing files like "liquibase.properties" and a changeLog file.
+For Gradle - Gradle_h2 folder containing files like "build.gradle".
+For Maven - SalesManager_h2_version folder containing files like "pom.xml" and "application.properties" springboot class java files.